OSGeo/gdal/doc/source/user/configoptions.rst

       setting :config:`CHECK_WITH_INVERT_PROJ=TRUE` that forces ogrct.cpp to check the consistency of each requested projection result with the invert projection.

-      If set to NO, gdalwarp wil not attempt to use the invert projection.
+      If set to NO, gdalwarp will not attempt to use the invert projection.

 -  .. config:: THRESHOLD
       :since: 1.7.0